hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 </p>

-Now we can ask ourselves, is there one particular method where we see any trends with these percentage values.
+Now we can ask ourselves, is there one particular method where we see any trends with these percentage values?
 To most clearly identify these, let's create a boxplot of the percentage scores grouped by which method they were significant in.
 The clearest way to see the differences in the proportion of cells that express each gene within condition is to take the difference.

 ```r
 # Percentage difference